ibexa/documentation-developer/docs/guide/payment/payment_api.md

 ## Payment bundle

-`SisoPaymentBundle` defines and implements an interface to the `JMSPaymentCoreBundle`.
+`IbexaCommercePaymentBundle` defines and implements an interface to the `JMSPaymentCoreBundle`.
 The main interface is represented by `PaymentServiceInterface`, which is the public access point to payment processing.

 ## PaymentServiceInterface